What’s happening with federal student loan forgiveness?

 - The student loan payment pause that began in March 2020 has been extended temporarily until June 30, 2023.
 Student loan payments are expected to resume 60 days after that deadline, or 60 days after the forgiveness program is permitted to move forward, whichever comes first.

-- The application for student loan debt relief that opened in October 2022 was temporarily blocked on November 11, 2022, so applications are not being accepted at this time.
+- The application for student loan debt relief link opens in a new window that opened in October 2022 was temporarily blocked on November 11, 2022, so applications are not being accepted at this time.

 What can borrowers do as they wait for an announcement or a resolution?